secmancer/sec-notes-repo/TryHackMe/Advent of Cyber/2024/Day 1.md

-## Learning Objectives
-- Learn how to investigate malicious link files.
-- Learn about OPSEC and OPSEC mistakes.
-- Understand how to track and attribute digital identities in cyber investigations.

 ### Questions
 - Looks like the song.mp3 file is not what we expected!
 Run "exiftool song.mp3" in your terminal to find out the author of the song.
 Who is the author?
 	- Tyler Ramsbery